DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/nodes/containerKeyExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the name of a data source field or an expression that provides a key of a node's parent container node.
+Specifies the name of a data source field or an expression that returns a key of a node's parent container node.

 ##### param(data): any
 The current node's data object.